parikshit-rs/URL-Shortener/README.md

 Inside the public directory, create a file named styles.css and add CSS styles for the application.

 > styles.css is provided in public folder.
-Although I did not spend much time in writing this, pardon the ugly interface :p
+Although I did not spend much time in writing this, pardon the not so beautiful interface :p

 ### Step 6: To run the this web application, follow these steps:
 1. Make sure that MongoDB is running on your machine.